Saturday, December 31, 2011

 Glad You Found Me?

-that only goes up and down three floors that they need a chair to sit down?
+I am dying to know who is so incapable of standing in an elevator that only goes up and down three floors that they need a chair to sit down? |

 It always interests me to see what search words bring people to my blog.
 Most are pretty straightforward, but sometimes weird combinations show up in my Traffic Sources.
 I jotted down a few of the ones I thought were fun and share them here with you.